-So, there are the above three meanings to this word "vrata," as technically used here.
+So, there are the above three meanings to this word "vrata", as technically used here.

 The choice is a very strict matter, requiring the exercise of much care.
 And the idea is peculiarly Jain; there is no oath to a superior, or to a Deity.
 Neither is it a decree or command, issued by a Deity to his subjects or creatures.
-The Vedic idea of a "vrata" is very different.
+The vedic idea of a "vrata" is very different.

-These twelve special rules or vows may be divided into three classes; the first five vows are called "lesser" vows, as compared with the more strict vows of the monk.
-The next three vows (gunavrata) are of a kind which helps or supports the first five.
-And the last four vows are disciplinary (siksavrata); the practise of them forms a sort of preparation for the monk life.
+These twelve special rules or vows may be divided into three class; the first five vows are called "lesser" vows, as compared with the more strict vows of the monk. the next three vows (gunavrata) are of a kind which helps or supports the first five.
+And the last four vows are disciplinary (siksavrata); the practice of them forms a sort of preparation for the monk life.

-FIRST VOW.
+FIRST VOW (Sthula-Prantipat-Viramana Vrata)

-(STHULA-PRÂNÂTIPATA-VIRAMANA VRATA)

-Is a vow to refrain from killing or destroying life but not in a literal or strict sense.
+It is a vow to refrain from killing or destroying life but not in a literal or strict sense.